 How does PII usually get stolen?

 PII data can be exposed or stolen through phishing attacks, data breaches, hacking, and unauthorized access to systems storing personal information.
-A recent FBI study shows that while phishing is the most commonly used tactic for stealing personal information, the reported financial impact of data breaches is much higher.
+According to the FBI’s Internet Crime Complaint Center (IC3), phishing and other social engineering attacks consistently rank among the most commonly reported methods used to obtain personal information.

 Here’s a closer look at common ways PII gets exposed: